Chern2/Network-approach-to-extract-spectral-function-from-correlator-/Readme.md

-# The project aims to propose a network to extract spectral function from correlator
+# The project aims to propose a network to extract spectral function from correlator.

 ## problem description: